google-research/language/language/xsp/README.md

 * `restore_preds_from_asql`: Whether to restore SQL queries from AbSQL predictions.
 This should only be set True if the model was trained to predict AbSQL queries.
 * `restored_predictions_path`: The path to a file where the restored predictions will be saved.
 Only relevant if `restore_preds_from_asql` is True.

+This target will generate a few JSON files containing the predictions of the model.
+It contains all items in the beam for each example (including the scores for each item) and also automatically convert from SQL^UF to fully specified SQL.

 An example of running this on the `dev` split of an evaluation dataset called `dataset` with a beam size of 1:

 ```